dotanuki-labs/norris/README.md

 You may want to check the [ConfigChangesAwareStateContainer](https://github.com/dotanuki-labs/norris/blob/master/shared-utilities/src/main/java/io/dotanuki/norris/features/utilties/ConfigChangesAwareStateContainer.kt) abstraction, which leverages on Jetpack's ViewModel to keep the reference of the aforementioned ConflatedChannel, as well to provide the proper emission scope for states.
 An unbounded implementation is also defined for test purposes.

-In this way, none of the ViewModels of this project derives from `AAC ViewModel`, but `AAC ViewModel` ensures state persistance across device configuration changes.
+In this way, none of the ViewModels of this project derives from `AAC ViewModel`, but `AAC ViewModel` ensures the `UI` state persistance across device configuration changes.

-Last, but not least, the choice for the `Flow<T>` over the conflated channel just allows us to follow the reactive way for UIs without any LiveDatas.
+Last, but not least, the choice for the `Flow<T>` over the conflated channel allows us to follow the reactive way for UIs without any LiveDatas.
 Just beautiful and simple.

 ![udf-architecture](.github/udf-architecture.png)